Mentorship Program

 Frequently Asked Questions (FAQ)

-Can I sponsor this scholarship?
+Can I sponsor this program?

-SheSharp pledges to support its community by providing resources to help women and non-binary people enter, stay, and grow in tech.
+SheSharp pledges to support its community by providing resources to help women and non-binary people enter, stay, and grow in Tech.
 As we are completely volunteer-run, we rely on individual and company donations to fund programs like the Mentorship Program.
 With your sponsorship, we can offer program participants resources like e-learning licenses, books, and software to aid in their mentorship journey.

 If you represent a company or entity that is interested in supporting this initiative, apply on our partners page.
 We'd love to feature you as a sponsor on this page and elsewhere in our community!